In the early days of social media marketing, lots of companies relied heavily on tools in the day-to-day management of social media.

 Success Factors of Social Media Management

-When you look at companies doing well on social media, especially as it concerns their social media campaign management, one thing you will realise is that they have an experienced and qualified social media manager or social media team either in-house or they outsource their social media management to a competent agency.
+Companies that do well with their social media campaign management have one thing in common.
+It is either they have an experienced and qualified social media manager or team.
+They either have them in-house, or they outsource their social media management to a competent agency.

 Having a successful social media campaign does not happen by chance.
 Since the online reputation of your company and the future of your sales depends on it, you need to hire qualified, savvy social media manager or outsource your social media management.